Azure/Azure-Sentinel/README.md

 ![Azurepipeline](.github/Media/Azurepipeline.png)
 In the pipeline you can see which test fail and what is the cause:
 ![Pipeline Tests Tab](.github/Media/PipelineTestsTab.png)
-If you are using custom logs table (the table is not defined on all workspaces by default) you should verify your table schema is defined in json file in the folder *Azure-Sentinel\.script\tests\KqlvalidationsTests\CustomTables* Example create tablexyz.json:
+If you are using custom logs table (a table which is not defined on all workspaces by default) you should verify your table schema is defined in json file in the folder *Azure-Sentinel\\.script\tests\KqlvalidationsTests\CustomTables*

+**Example for table tablexyz.json**
 ```json
 {
   "Name": "tablexyz",